 Under the terms of the Hannah Employment Agreement, if, at any time during the term of the Hannah Employment Agreement, (1) Herbalife terminates Ms. Hannah's employment without Cause (as defined in the Hannah Employment Agreement) Herbalife must pay Ms. Hannah (in addition to all accrued base salary, bonus for the year preceding the year of termination, benefits and other amounts Ms. Hannah is entitled to) an amount equal to one year's salary and bonus (the bonus for the year of termination shall be equal to one year's base salary).
 In addition, Herbalife shall continue to afford to Ms. Hannah medical, dental, vision, long-term disability and life insurance benefits for one year.
-If Ms. Hannah (1) dies or (2) becomes disabled at any time during the term of the Hannah Employment Agreement, upon the Death or Disability of Ms. Hannah (as defined in the Hannah Employment Agreement), Herbalife must pay Ms. Hannah or her beneficiaries or estate (in addition to all accrued base salary, bonus for the year preceding the year of termination, benefits and other amounts Ms. Hannah is entitled to as of the date of termination) Ms. Hannah's base salary and bonus for one year (the bonus for the year of termination, ball be equal to one year's base salary).
-In the event Ms. Hannah terminates her employment or Herbalife terminates Ms. Hannah's employment for Cause, Herbalife must pay Ms. Hannah all accrued base salary, bonus for the year preceding the year of termination, benefits and other amounts Ms. Hannah is entitled to as of the date of termination, benefits and other amounts Ms. Hannah is entitled to as of termination, benefits and other amounts Ms. Hannah is entitled to as of the date of termination, benefits and other amounts Ms. Hannah is entitled to as of the date of termination, benefits and other amounts Ms. Hannah is entitled to as of the date of termination, benefits and other amounts Ms. Hannah is entitled to as of the date of termination, benefits and other amounts Ms. Hannah is entitled to as of the date of ter
+If Ms. Hannah (1) dies or (2) becomes disabled at any time during the term of the Hannah Employment Agreement, upon the Death or Disability of Ms. Hannah (as defined in the Hannah Employment Agreement), Herbalife must pay Ms. Hannah or her beneficiaries or estate (in addition to all accrued base salary, bonus for the year preceding the year of termination, benefits and other amounts Ms. Hannah is entitled to as of the date of termination) Ms. Hannah's base salary and bonus for one year (the bonus for the year of termination shall be equal to one year's base salary).
+In the event Ms. Hannah terminates her employment or Herbalife terminates Ms. Hannah is entitled to as of the date of termination, benefits and other amounts Ms. Hannah is entitled to as of the gear of termination, benefits and other amounts for the year preceding the year of termination shall be equal to one year's base salary).
+In the event Ms. Hannah terminates her employment or Herbalife terminates Ms. Hannah is entitled to as of the date of termination, benefits and other amounts Ms. Hannah is entitled to as of the date of termination, benefits and other amounts Ms. Hannah is entitled to as of the year of termination, benefits and other amounts Ms. Hannah is entitled to as of the date of termination, benefits and other amounts Ms. Hannah is entitled to as of the date o